tramyardg/UnitTestViaJava/README.md

     }
 }
 ```

 Review
-1. Use inject annotation in class under test
+- Use inject annotation `@Inject` in class under test
-2a.
-Create a module class and override configure method
+- Create a module class and override the configure method
-2b.
-Inside the configure method, use bindings to bind the parameters of the class under test's constructors
+- Inside the configure method, use bindings to bind the parameters of constructors
-3a.
-Create an `Injector` instance.
+- Create an `Injector` instance and initialize it with `Guice.createInjector(moduleName)`
-3b.
-Initialize the injector with `Guice.createInjector(moduleName)` which takes module as parameter
-4. You can now create a new instance of the class under test and initialize it as
+- You can now create a new instance of the class under test by initializing it as `injector.getInstance(ClassUnderTest.class)`
-`injector.getInstance(ClassUnderTest.class)`

 ## Java Reflection
 Is a language's ability to inspect and dynamically call classes, methods, attributes, etc. at runtime.